About

 Below the roofline, MIT’s architecture is largely given over to labs and shops — places in which things are measured, charted, discovered, and optimized.
 But our discipline is also profoundly shaped by irrational creativity and inescapable political realities.
 Creativity, history, politics and technology are all present at MIT, but in this Department, they live, work, and invent together.

 The organizational architecture of our department reflects this reality.
-Groups of faculty in the arts, design and urbanism, computation, building technology, and history and theory, are all amongst the very best of the world, and organize themselves into discipline groups to serve groups of advanced students.
-Our undergraduate and professional degrees connect these groups, as our faculty work together to model architecture’s unique integration of diverse modes of thinking and making.
+Faculty in the arts, design and urbanism, computation, building technology, and history and theory, are all among the very best of the world, and they organize themselves to serve groups of advanced students.
+Our undergraduate and professional degrees connect these conversations, as our faculty work together to model architecture’s unique integration of diverse modes of thinking and making.

 About the Department